wombathead/wombathead.github.io/about.markdown

 title: about
 permalink: /about/
 ---
-Hello, I'm Tom and I am a postgraduate student in computer science at the University of Warwick.
-My go-to drink is Guinness, but remain open to always broadening my horizons.
-So far I am a fan of the honey mead which I had at the Warwick [Real Ale Festival][real-ale] and the Plum Porter which I tried at the [Watford RFC Beer Festival][real-beer].
-I like playing rugby and programming, and have just started learning the guitar.
-At the moment I am reading The Idiot, and most often listen to Pink Floyd and The Doors.
+Hello, I'm Tom and I am a postgraduate student in the computer science at the University of Warwick.
+I enjoy playing rugby, programming, and am currently learning to play the guitar, mostly from YouTube and through the help of [JustinGuitar][justinguitar].
+I have just finished reading the Watchmen graphic novel and plan to watch the movie at some point.
+I like listening to jazz and rock music, with a particular soft spot for Pink Floyd.
+I have also recently stumbled across the group MONO and I would recommend giving them a listen.

-My academic interests revolve around theoretical computer science, in particular algorithmic game theory and graph algorithms, but also like computer graphics, machine learning, and systems programming.
+My academic interests revolve around theoretical computer science, in particular algorithmic game theory, in particular mechanism design and approximation, randomisation, dynamic, and online algorithms in this context.
+Computer graphics and systems programming are also fun things to get involved with in my spare time.

 {%
 	include image.html